alamers/openhab-addons/bundles/org.openhab.binding.openwebnet/README_beta.md

 1. remove the previous version of the binding JAR file from `addons/` folder
 1. copy the new version of the binding JAR file to `addons/` folder

-The new version of the binding should now be installed, check the version number in *PaperUI > Configuration > Bindings*.
+The new version of the binding should now be installed, check *PaperUI > Configuration > Bindings*.

 ## Debugging and Log Files